EnlightFragments/enlightfragments.github.io/_posts/2021-01-30-about-human.markdown

 We aspire for prefection, which we drew to ourelves.
 We are an perfect idea.
-Priviliged to think that we are able to look inside ourselves from the outside.
+Privileged to think that we are able to look inside ourselves from the outside.
 We will draw every path we can imagine.
 We will be sucked into life long competition, from start to finish.
 That's when we forget who we are, and importance of our will.